Makita SDS-Max Rotary Hammer: 1-9/16″ HR4013C

 Makita SDS-Max Rotary Hammer HR4013C Key Features

-- AVT includes an integrated damper spring at the base of the impact bolt engineered to absorb impact vibrations from the drill bit
+- Spring-loaded back handle and housing and integrated damper spring at the base of the impact bolt

 - 2-mode operation for “Chipping Only” or “Hammering with Rotation”

-- Lock-on or trigger activation in “Chipping Only” mode with a push button start/stop control for more convenient operation
+- Lock-on or trigger with a push-button start/stop control

 Makita SDS-Max Rotary Hammer HR4013C Specifications